 We can't always get what we want … or can we?
 It may be possible when shopping at a dealer, but not when choosing to buy from a private party.

-- Dealer – A dealer has the luxury of choice: selection abounds when at a car dealership.
+Auto dealership: A dealer has the luxury of choice: selection abounds depending on where you go.
 You may even find a car that you want in several different color options to choose from.
 Or, pay only a little more – or a little less – and pick the same vehicle just a year or two older or newer.
-A dealer also is often connected to a network of other dealers or even individuals who they can contact to find the car you seek.
+Should you be deciding on multiple brands or models, heading to dealership can allow you the flexibility to test-drive various options in the same day.
+A dealership also is often connected to a network of other dealers whom they can contact to find the car you seek.
 Was it the right truck but without the right sound system?
 Have them make a call.
 The choice is yours.

-Buying a car is generally not a quick errand no matter who you buy from – there's a test-drive, signing of paperwork, obtaining money.
+Buying a car is generally not a quick errand no matter who you buy from – there's a test-drive, signing of paperwork, and need to obtain money.
 If you are acquiring a car loan, you have more paperwork to sign, either at the financial institution or in the dealership.
 See how it all breaks down.

-- Dealer –A dealer's sales office, negotiation table and finance office takes time, but is all conveniently located in one building.
+Auto dealership: A dealer's sales office, negotiation table and finance office takes time, but is all conveniently located in one building.
 You may even find children play areas to help distract the kiddos during the long process, plus on-site snacks to keep you caffeinated and fed.
-BECU financing is available onsite with hundreds of car dealers in the Pacific Northwest and South Carolina.
-The dealer takes care of a wide variety of minute details that would otherwise be time consuming: transferring ownership and title, ensuring new plates are sent your way.
+BECU financing is available onsite with hundreds of car dealers in the Pacific Northwest, Idaho, Oregon and South Carolina.
+The dealer takes care of a wide variety of minute details that can be time consuming: transferring ownership and title, ensuring new plates are sent your way.

-- Used – Purchasing a car from a private party is a bit of a chicken-egg situation: Do you go in pre-approved before looking at the car, or do you look at the car and then become pre-approved?
-The good news is that once you are pre-approved, you have 30 days for any additional pulls on your credit score – it all counts as the same “pull.”
+Private sale: Purchasing a car from a private party is a bit of a chicken-egg situation: Do you go in pre-approved before looking at the car, or do you look at the car and then become pre-approved?
+The good news is that once you are pre-approved, you have 30 days for any additional pulls on your credit score – it all counts as the same “pull”.

 Once you've found a car you are serious about test-driving, choose a safe, well populated public place for you and car owner to meet.
 Bring someone with you for a second opinion.
 Ready to sign?
-Consider the legwork involved: You'll eventually have to visit the Department of Licensing (DOL).
-This is an errand you'll need to do on your own, with the correct paperwork: transfer of ownership, titling, plates, etc. You'll want to head to BECU (you can make an appointment ahead of time) and get everything you need done for your auto loan.
+Consider the legwork involved: You may eventually have to visit the Department of Licensing (DOL), bringing the correct paperwork: transfer of ownership, titling, plates, etc. But you may also need to sign and complete all paperwork at a branch location.
+You'll want to head to BECU (you can make an appointment ahead of time) and get everything you need done for your auto loan.
 A member advisor walks you through the entire process – from what signatures are needed to how the loan is finalized – so you can go from car shopper to car buyer with ease.